-The acute need for increased provision of homes which will provide safety and security is to the forefront of the minds of SVP Members who visit and support families in emergency homeless accommodation, hotels, insecure private rented accommodation and direct provision centres.
+The acute need for increased provision of homes which will provide safety and security is to the forefront of the minds of SVP Members.
+Our member visit and support families in emergency homeless accommodation, hotels, insecure private rented accommodation and direct provision centres.

-An end to homelessness, increased investment in social and affordable homes, greater security for people living in the private rented sector and better accommodation standards across tenure type are key goals for SVP.
-We are also campaigning for the full implementation of the White Paper on Ending Direct Provision.
+An end to homelessness, increase investment in social and affordable homes, greater security for people living in the private rented sector and better accommodation standards across tenure type are key goals for SVP.
+We also campaign for the full implementation of the White Paper on Ending Direct Provision.

 Our ambition is to ensure that everyone has access to secure and affordable homes, within sustainable communities so that all can live with dignity and respect.
 We will work with our partners across the housing sector to support and uplift their work to bring about change to the housing crisis in Ireland.

 Every year we spend between €4.5 and €5 million helping children, young people, adults and families to access education.
 Therefore, a key focus of our work is tackling educational disadvantage and breaking down barriers to participation.

 Giving children the best start in life through investment in quality Early Years Education, genuinely free Primary and Secondary Education and accessible Further and Higher Education for adults are key areas we advocating for.